lashkinse/reenumerate-usb/README.md

-# Troubleshooting Keyboard Disconnection Issue on Mac After Login
+# Troubleshooting Keyboard Disconnection Issue on Mac

 If you are experiencing issues with your keyboard disconnecting on your Mac after login, you can use the following script to reset the selected USB device.
 To successfully execute this script, make sure that Karabiner is already